Starke427/Wazuh/README.md

 This Manager has been configured to use TCP/1514 for on-going communication with agents.

+# suricata_setup.sh

+This script automates the process of deploying suricata for network intrusion detection monitoring.
+It can be run on the Manager or an agent host.
+Ideally, this should be deployed on a host with a dedicated network interface for network monitoring.
+If an interface is not provided, the script will set up monitoring on the first interface it sees.
+It also sets cron tasks for daily rule updates.

 # rename_agents.sh

 This script automates the process of renaming already deployed agents, and must be run on the Manager.